 First Place Poster

-Cherry Student’s Cyperbullying Poster Wins First Place In Elementary Category
+Cherry Student’s Cyberbullying Poster Wins First Place In Elementary Category

 Apparently, the “Cyberbullying Hurts” poster message was loud and clear for the judges to make their decision.